sunwupark/Obsidian/Operating System/Chapter 01.md

 Multicore systems are more efficient than SMP systems because on-chip communication is faster than between-chip communication.
 Additionally, multicore systems use less power than SMP systems.

-Most archi- tectures adopt this approach, combining local and shared caches, where local, lower-level caches are generally smaller and faster than higher-level shared
+Most architectures adopt this approach, combining local and shared caches, where local, lower-level caches are generally smaller and faster than higher-level shared

 ![[스크린샷 2024-05-19 오전 3.10.54.png]]